skienzmatishun/rippreport/content/p/football-sneak-play/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A brown football with white stripes and black laces rests on a green background, featuring a large black dollar sign printed on its side
+summary: Following up on Fairhope's reckless spending habits, local officials quietly handed over tens of thousands in taxpayer dollars for exclusive athletic facility access.
+Campaign finance records expose a shady pay-to-play scheme involving Mayor Kant, big-money donors, and blatant council conflicts of interest.
+Discover how city insiders run their dirty plays right under our noses.
 ---
 **Oct.
 23 15**
 **the Ripp Report**